research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 ## RSD users

 This section shows all RSD users who logged in to RSD at least once.
-You can search for users and delete an user account.
+You can search for users, assign the adminstrator role (rsd_admin) or delete an user account.

 :::danger